Skip to content

 {: .note}

-Create index named `articles-basic` using the basic mapping:
+Create an index named `articles-basic` using the following mapping:

 ```json